- Congresswoman representing the 18th District of Texas

 In a January 2011 floor debate over a Republican bill (HR2) calling for repeal of the recently passed national healthcare reform legislation (Obamacare), Jackson Lee said that such a repeal would violate the U.S. Constitution:

 “The Fifth Amendment speaks specifically to denying someone their life and liberty without due process.
 That is what H.R.
 2 does and I rise in opposition to it.
 And I rise in opposition because it is important that we preserve lives and we recognize that 40 million-plus are uninsured.
 Can you tell me what’s more unconstitutional than taking away from the people of America their Fifth Amendment rights, their Fourteenth Amendment rights, and the right to equal protection under the law?”

-On February 13, 2013, Lee, arguing that government spending programs were already as lean as they should ever be, exhorted her House colleagues to reach a budget compromise so as to prevent automatic spending cuts through sequestration.
-"We're at the bone almost," said Lee, "and sequester, that is across-the-board cuts, will literally destroy us and put us in a recession."
-Lee then suggested that lawmakers should try to emulate the spirit of cooperation that Congress showed during the Civil War: "I stand here as a freed slave because this Congress came together.
+On February 13, 2013, Jackson Lee, arguing that government spending programs were already as lean as they should ever be, exhorted her House colleagues to reach a budget compromise so as to prevent automatic spending cuts through sequestration.
+"We're at the bone almost," said the congresswoman, "and sequester, that is across-the-board cuts, will literally destroy us and put us in a recession."
+Jackson Lee then suggested that lawmakers should try to emulate the spirit of cooperation that Congress had shown during the Civil War: "I stand here as a freed slave because this Congress came together.
 Are we going to be able to do it today to free America?"